Maryland Personal Injury Settlement Calculator

 - Property Damage: $15,000 per accident

 Maryland requires 30/60/15 minimum auto liability coverage.
-Uninsured motorist coverage is mandatory, and PIP coverage of $2,500 is required.
+Uninsured motorist coverage is mandatory, and insurers must offer at least $2,500 in PIP coverage, though the first named insured may waive PIP in writing.

 Settlement Amounts by Injury Type in Maryland